Bromine: Other uses

 Silver bromide is used, either alone or in combination with silver chloride and silver iodide, as the light sensitive constituent of photographic emulsions.

 Ethylene bromide was an additive in gasolines containing lead anti-engine knocking agents.
 It scavenges lead by forming volatile lead bromide, which is exhausted from the engine.
 This application accounted for 77% of the bromine use in 1966 in the US.
 This application has declined since the 1970s due to environmental regulations (see below).

-Brominated vegetable oil (BVO), a complex mixture of plant-derived triglycerides that have been reacted to contain atoms of the element bromine bonded to the molecules, is used primarily to help emulsify citrus-flavored soft drinks, preventing them from separating during distribution.
+Vegetable oil modified by bromine known as Brominated vegetable oil (BVO), was used since the 1920s, to primarily help emulsify citrus-flavoured soft drinks, preventing them from separating during distribution.
+In 2024, the FDA banned the use of BVO in food.

 Poisonous bromomethane was widely used as pesticide to fumigate soil and to fumigate housing, by the tenting method.
 Ethylene bromide was similarly used.
 These volatile organobromine compounds are all now regulated as ozone depletion agents.
 The Montreal Protocol on Substances that Deplete the Ozone Layer scheduled the phase out for the ozone depleting chemical by 2005, and organobromide pesticides are no longer used (in housing fumigation they have been replaced by such compounds as sulfuryl fluoride, which contain neither the chlorine or bromine organics which harm ozone).
 Before the Montreal protocol in 1991 (for example) an estimated 35,000 tonnes of the chemical were used to control nematodes, fungi, weeds and other soil-borne diseases.

+In pharmacology, inorganic bromide compounds, especially potassium bromide, were frequently used as general sedatives in the 19th and early 20th century.
+Porsche in 1828 used KBr for scrofula.
+Otto Graf in a 1842 thesis reported that he became impotent while taking 1.8 g/day for two weeks as a self-experiment, and recovered sexual function upon ending the intake.
+Huette in 1850 reported that it caused impotence and loss of libido.
+Charles Locock in 1856 administered to women with "hysterical epilepsy", whose symptoms included masturbation.
+Locock theorized that masturbation caused epilepsy in these cases, and adiminstered KBr based on its anaphrodisiac effect.
+It caused a remission of epilepsy and masturbation.
+Locock did not understand KBr as an anticonvulsant in its own right.
+Subsequent research in the 1860s established KBr as generally effective for epilepsy, not just "hysterical" epilepsy, and it came into widespread use.
+In 1901, the Hospital for the Palsied and Epileptic in London was buying ~2 ton/year of KBr.
+Bromides also were recommended for insomnia, palpitations, and general neuroses, until barbituates supplanted them around 1930.
+It remained the only effective anticonvulsant, until the discovery of phenobarbital in 1912.